bronzeRaf/DigitalFilters/README.md

 In the implementations a set of helping file has been used.
 The helping files are store in the "helpers" folder and their summary is:

-**plant.p** An unknown system we would like to model, using Block LMS.
+**plant.p** An unknown sample system we would like to model, using Block LMS.

 **fastMul.m** An approximate O(n logn) implementation fuction of a multiplication y=Tw, where T is a Toeplitz matrix and w is vector.